Emma Tillinger Koskoff

 Emma Tillinger Koskoff is an American film producer.
 She is best known for her collaborations with Martin Scorsese, including acting as a producer on his films The Wolf of Wall Street (2013), Silence (2016) and The Irishman (2019).

-She is the recipient of a Primetime Emmy Award and a Hollywood Film Award, as well as nominations for two BAFTA Film Awards and three Academy Awards, among other accolades.
+She is the recipient of two Primetime Emmy Awards and a Hollywood Film Award, as well as nominations for two BAFTA Film Awards and three Academy Awards, among other accolades.

-Life and career
+Early life

 Tillinger is the daughter of actors John Tillinger and Dorothy Lyman.
 Her paternal grandfather was a German Jew.

+Career

 Tillinger started her career at Artist Management Group, where she worked for co-founder Rick Yorn.
 She worked as an assistant for actress Uma Thurman and director Phil Joanou.
 Afterwards she was assistant to the late Ted Demme, working on Demme's pictures Blow and A Decade Under the Influence.

 In January 2003, she joined Martin Scorsese's production company Sikelia Productions.
 Originally, Tillinger was Scorsese's assistant before she was promoted to Production President in 2006.

 Tillinger Koskoff and her fellow producers Scorsese, Leonardo DiCaprio and Joey McFarland were nominated for an Academy Award for Best Picture for the 2013 film The Wolf of Wall Street.
 She was featured in The Hollywood Reporter in April 2019, with the article covering much of her work with Scorsese and filming in New York City.